 Where the value of the

-Package File paramter will be:
+Package File parameter will be:

-Note.
 You have to manually activate this build.
 You can use it to update existing apps but you can’t use it to for your first submission to the Store.
 For more information, see Create and manage Store submissions by using Microsoft Store Services.